egarrisxn/swaybaeofficial/README.md

 ## Overview

-The official website for professional streamer & content creator, Sway Bae!
+The official website for a full-time streamer and content creator, Sway Bae.
+Created exactly as the client visioned by using Next.js Framework, Tailwind CSS, daisyUI, & more.

 ![sway1](https://github.com/egarrisxn/swaybaeofficial/assets/126130230/24a1cf71-bed6-4041-9109-7773ae7378d5)